tenen25/HeisenTesting/README.md

 # HeisenTesting
-Python program to numerically check testing domains in the Heisenberg group described in [BBPT], _Approximations of symbolic substitution systems_.
+Python program to numerically check testing domains in the Heisenberg group described in the paper [BBPT], _Approximations of symbolic substitution systems_.

 _**Needed Python libraries:**_
 (1) Numpy